Come see the sweeter side of Ontario, with a flight from Montréal to Thunder Bay.

 To see more of the park, cycle along the popular Poplar Trail.
 Along your way, keep an ear open for the various songbirds that sing and live in Kakabeka Falls Provincial Park.
 If you’re lucky, you might just spot one of the bald eagles that circle the falls during salmon season.

 The foot of the falls leads to the park’s oldest wildlife.
-Fossils dating back 1.6 billion years have been made visible by the water carving out a gorge.
+Fossils dating back 1.6 million years have been made visible by the water carving out a gorge.
 These strange, almost alien organisms date back to a primordial time in the park’s history.

 On skis, cycle, or foot, Kakabeka Falls Provincial Park is always worth a visit, no matter the season.
 During your trip from Montréal to Thunder Bay, be sure not to miss out on this park’s towering natural features.